-Why you must have Overseas Student Health Care (OSHC)
+Why you must have Overseas Visitor Health Care

-You must maintain OSHC cover as required by your student visa conditions, from the commencement to the expiry date of your visa.
+You must maintain OVHC cover as required by your visa conditions, from the commencement to the expiry date of your visa.
 Also, it helps you with the cost of health care if you get sick or have an accident while you are studying in Australia.
+Overseas visitors are not eligible for Medicare (the public health system for most Australian residents), and without access to Medicare you may have large out-of-pocket expenses.
+This is one area your OVHC can help you.

-Your OSHC provides cover for the cost of:
+Your OVHC provides cover for the cost of:

 What is a GP provider?